 Guard Against Unauthorized Access with 2FA

-Another major benefit of 2FA is that it will protect against unauthorized access.
+Another significant benefit of 2FA is that it will protect against unauthorized access.
 Microsoft Office 365 will integrate with Azure Active Directory to sync with passwords, using a single-sign-on to integrate with numerous applications, making it easier for the IT department and the user.
 On the other hand, Office 365 is tied to other resources, meaning that hackers will target it routinely.
-Furthermore, if a hacker tries to obtain someone’s Office 365 credentials and the Azure AD is tied to Office 365, then the hacker will obtain everything that person has.
-Therefore, it is critical for IT departments to ensure that Office 365 is protected, particularly when it integrates with Azure.
+Furthermore, if a hacker tries to obtain someone’s Office 365 credentials and the Azure AD is tied to Office 365, then the hacker will get everything that person has.
+Therefore, IT departments must ensure that Office 365 is protected, mainly when it integrates with Azure.
 This is where 2FA or multi-factor authentication is critical.

 Protect Against Phishing Threats with 2FA

-Phishing attacks are still a major threat today.
+Phishing attacks are still a significant threat today.
 For those who might not know, a phishing attack takes place when someone tries to steal another person’s credentials using a fake login page or a tempting email.
 With 2FA is employed, this means that phishing attacks are not enough to get access to someone’s login information.
-Without the second type of identification, the hacker will not have the information that he or she needs to access the account.
-This is one of the major benefits of 2FA and multi-factor authentication.
+Without the second type of identification, the hacker will not have the knowledge that he or she needs to access the account.
+This is one of the significant benefits of 2FA and multi-factor authentication.

 The Numerous Options with 2FA

-Some people are wondering why type of verification they will need to provide in order to complete the 2FA process.
+Some people are wondering why type of verification they will need to provide to complete the 2FA process.
 The good news is that there are plenty of options.
-Some people like to go with a very sophisticated type of verificatiomeasuresre such as fingerprints or even a retina scan.
+Some people like to go with a very sophisticated type of verification measures such as fingerprints or even a retina scan.
 It is incredibly challenging to break through these verification types.

 Companies have the flexibility to explore these options and figure out what works best for their company.

-Even though 2FA does offer a second layer of security, it will only work if it has been configured and managed in the proper way.
+Even though 2FA does offer a second layer of security, it will only work if it has been configured and managed appropriately.
 If there are any mistakes made during the setup process, this will leave the door open, meaning that the company will be vulnerable.